rlee1390/ShortRun-Differentiation-Paper-Code/README.md

  ShortRun-Differentiation-Paper-Code

  This folder contains the code to replicate the primary results from "The Short-Run Effects of Product Differentiation on Trade" by Peter R Herman and Ryan Lee.
+ It is assumed you have access to UN Comtrade, otherwise you will not be able to download the trade data.
  You'll want to set up your directory as follows:

      Parent: SRDifferentiationReplication